Cornwall National Landscape

 Sunset Light at Rough Tor

 The earliest Cornish Hedges are understood to be over 4,000 years old, making them one of the oldest human-made structures still used for their original purpose.
 They are as old as the Egyptian pyramids.
 They are neither a hedgerow or a dry-stone wall, they are uniquely different and only found in Cornwall.
-The AONB protects many important natural and historic sites.
+The National Landscape protects many important natural and historic sites.
 The Lizard, with its complex geology, is a National Nature Reserve, and the Fal River is one of Europe’s best unspoilt examples of a drowned estuary complex and is a Special Area of Conservation.
 80% of the protected landscape is farmed.
 The traditional farmed landscape of small hedged and banked fields (many dating to mediaeval or even pre-historic times) is intrinsically part of the landscape’s value as are its ancient standing stones and the distinctive mining ruins.
 The SW Coast Path National Trail follows the whole coastline.
 (345 words)

 Evening Sunset at Botallack